A very very small OpenGL engine.

 It’s a little odd as engines go in that it loads Lightwave 6.x (or greater) scene and model files and renders them, and then lets you fly a camera around and look at them.
 It lights the scene according to whatever lights you put in the scene, but all lights are translated as point lights.
 I never got spotlights or area lights working.
 It does respect global ambience settings in the scene, though, as well as maintain the hierarchical relationship between all the scene elements (i.e., parenting of scene elements is preserved at runtime.

-It eventually ended up being listed in the news section on Flay.com, one of the world’s more important Lightwave 3D web sites, and OpenGL.Org also had my listing.
+It eventually ended up being listed in the news section on the now defunct Flay.com, one of the world’s more important Lightwave 3D web sites, and OpenGL.Org also had my listing.
 I even found a web site in Japan that linked to the original page.
 Too bad I can’t read Japanese!
 The engine has been downloaded tens of thousands of times since I posted it after SIGGRAPH 2001.

 The engine does do texture maps, but only UV textures, and there are a few ways to apply the textures in Lightwave that don’t actually work.
 The best approach seems to be to convert whatever conventional texture mapping you might have on your models into UV maps using the “Make UVs” tool in the “Map” toolset in modeler.
 Since the loader doesn’t handle DMAP chunks, models using cylindrical or spherical mapping need to have the vertices split at the seam, or you’ll get mapping errors.

 The source code will compile under either Windows, using Microsoft Visual C++ 6.x or greater, or under Linux using GCC.
 Yup, it’s cross-platform code!